 ‘Noting that the United Kingdom has decided that the principle of free movement of persons between the Union and the United Kingdom will no longer apply, the Parties should establish mobility arrangements…’

 However, the DPD, unlike the DWA was not legally binding.
-At the end of the transition/implementation period in January 2021, that declared policy – that free movement of people would no longer apply – could be changed.
+At the end of the transition/implementation period in January 2021, that declared policy – free movement of people would no longer apply – could be changed.

 The two documents then needed approval by the UK parliament at a vote due in mid-December.
 Speculation about what might happen if, as expected, it got voted down spiralled into seeming hallucinogenic madness.
 Welcome to Planet Panic.